UF-Carpentry/website/_pages/elections2022.md

 title: Nominations
 ---

-## Carpentries Club Board Member Elections for 2022-2023 are Open!
+## UF Carpentries Club Board Member Nominations for 2023-2024 are Open!

-**Self-nominations for Board Member Elections will remain open on a rolling basis for Fall 2022 Semester.
+**Nominations will close at midnight of October 8th.
 Submit your self-nomination now!**

 Are you interested in advancing informatics skills and reproducible science at UF?
-Join the UF Carpentries Club Board!
+Join the UF Carpentries Club Governing Board!

 The Carpentries is an international organization that teaches foundational coding and data science skills to researchers worldwide.
 The *UF Carpentries Club* is dedicated to bringing the Carpentries' inclusive and supportive culture and curricula to the University of Florida, primarily through 2-day instructional workshops in R, Python, GitHub and more!